 It is recommended that you print your class schedule and billing statement.
 Review all charges which include tuition and fees.
 You may login to MyNPC for this information.

 Once you have received your financial aid refund check you are required to pay for your own books.
-Go to www.npc.edu and select Online Bookstore.
+Go to www.npc.edu/textbooks-bookstore.

 CHANGES TO CLASS SCHEDULE:

 It is recommended that you contact the NPC Financial Aid Office when you have a change to your class schedule.

 What do I do if I am dropped from my class but I am still attending?

 Your instructor needs to contact the NPC Registrar's Office in writing.
 Please do not ask the instructor to call the information into the Registrar's Office, Financial Aid Office or Business Office.

 What do I do if my course was canceled by NPC?

 Your financial aid award will be reduced and you will be billed.
 To avoid any billing, you can add another course for the same number of credit hours to replace the canceled course.

 Does my funding increase if I add another course after I received my refund check?

 Once financial aid refund checks are mailed there is no increase to your financial aid award.